k98kurz/simplebooks/readme.md

 ## Tests

-There are a total of 6 tests (2 e2e tests and 4 unit tests for miscellaneous tools/features).
+There are a total of 7 tests (2 e2e tests and 5 tests for miscellaneous tools/features).
 To run them, clone the repo, set up a virtual environment (e.g. `python -m venv venv && source venv/bin/activate`), install the dependencies with `pip install -r requirements.txt`, and then run the following: